“I told you it wouldn’t work,” I quipped to my partner, Abi, after our first land investing sale fell through.

 Next, you need to make sure the person who is selling to you actually owns the property.

-This module will cover how to verify ownership of a property and what to do if there is a problem.
+This course module will cover how to verify ownership of a property and what to do if there is a problem.

 Since most rural land parcels do not have an address, GPS coordinates are a crucial way to identify the piece of land you’re interested in purchasing.